-The design and implementation of the Weimar constitution began in late 1918, with the abdication of the kaiser and the collapse of the monarchy.
+The design and implementation of the Weimar constitution began in late 1918, with the abdication of the Kaiser and the collapse of the monarchy.
 The new government, headed by chancellor Friedrich Ebert and the SPD, believed Germany should become a democratic republic.
 This reflected their own political values.
-Though Ebert and his cohort were nominally socialist, in reality the SPD was dominated by moderates who favoured progress and transition, rather than radical change.
+Though Ebert and his cohort were nominally socialist, in reality, the SPD was dominated by moderates who favoured gradualism and progress rather than radical change.
 They also believed that transforming Germany into a representative democracy was important for the peace process.
 If the victorious Allies could see genuine and lasting signs of political reform, Germany would fare better in the ensuing peace treaty.

 In November 1918, Ebert and his cabinet decided to convene elections for a national assembly, which would be tasked with formulating a new political system.
 These elections were held on January 19th 1919, just a few days after the suppression of the Spartacist uprising in Berlin.
 The SPD returned the most votes of any single party, its representatives filling 38 percent of seats in the assembly.
 Other parties with significant representation included the Catholic Centre Party (20 per cent), the liberal German Democratic Party (18 per cent) and the right-wing German National People’s Party (11 per cent).
 With Berlin still at risk of renewed violence, the National Assembly met in the town of Weimar on February 6th.
 Within a week, the assembly had formed a coalition government comprised of the SPD and other left-wing or liberal parties.
 Ebert was elected as the Weimar Republic’s first president, with Philipp Scheidemann as his chancellor.